2008 BDO World Darts Championship

-The 2008 Lakeside World Professional Darts Championship was the 31st World Championship staged by the British Darts Organisation and was held between 5-13 January 2008 at the Lakeside Country Club, Frimley Green, Surrey.
+The 2008 BDO World Darts Championship (known for sponsorship reasons as the 2008 Lakeside World Professional Darts Championship) was the 31st World Championship staged by the British Darts Organisation and was held between 5-13 January 2008 at the Lakeside Country Club, Frimley Green, Surrey.

 Martin Adams attempted to defend the title that he won at the 14th attempt in 2007 but he lost in the Semi-Finals to Mark Webster.
 Webster won the World Championship, beating Simon Whitlock 7–5 in the final.

 Anastasia Dobromyslova won the Women's World Championship, becoming the first player to beat Trina Gulliver in the World Championship.
 Gulliver had won all of the previous seven titles.